 You might be wondering if you can drink alcohol before Botox injections.
 So can you?
 According to doctors, it’s important to avoid alcohol before a botox appointment.
 Why is that?

-It’s because there are risks to drinking alcohol before botox.
+It’s because there are risks to drinking alcohol before Botox.
 What are these risks?
-The main issues to consider are bruising, swelling, blood vessel dilation, fluid retention, and dry skin.
+The main issues are bruising, swelling, blood vessel dilation, fluid retention, and dry skin.
 This issue will increase the potential for complications and make it more difficult for you to heal.

-Since it’s important to keep bruising and swelling to an absolute minimum to achieve fantastic results, it’s essential that you avoid alcohol before your Botox procedure.
+Since it’s essential to keep bruising and swelling to an absolute minimum to achieve fantastic results, you must avoid alcohol before your Botox procedure.

 Alcohol dries out your skin

 Did you know that alcohol can dry out your skin?
 It’s true!
-While this is something you can normally solve with your favorite moisturizer, it’s different with Botox.
+While you can typically solve this with your favorite moisturizer, it’s different with Botox.
 That’s because if you have dry skin, it can worsen the appearance of your skin after the injections.

 Plus, dry skin is more likely to result in cracks forming on your face after the procedure.
 That’s not what you’re going for!

-Just in case you’re thinking of compensating with a moisturizer, remember that you shouldn’t use skincare products for at least 4 hours and preferably 24 hours after a Botox injection.
+If you’re considering compensating with a moisturizer, remember that you shouldn’t use skincare products for at least 4 hours and preferably 24 hours after a Botox injection.

 Alcohol is a blood thinner

 When you drink alcohol, your blood becomes more thin, leading to more bleeding than usual if you have a cut or accident.
 Just as you can’t be on blood-thinning medicine before Botox, you can’t drink either.
 While that’s interesting, how does it relate to Botox treatment?
-It turns out that it’s because of the small wounds that the needle leaves around the site of injection.
+It turns out that it’s because of the small wounds the needle leaves around the injection site.

-Whenever a needle pierces your skin, it leaves behind a small puncture wound.
-This usually isn’t a problem, but if you’re on a blood thinner or you’re thinning the blood by drinking, it can lead to more bleeding than is normal.
+Whenever a needle pierces your skin, it leaves behind a tiny puncture wound.
+This usually isn’t a problem, but if you’re on a blood thinner or thinning the blood by drinking, it can lead to more bleeding than usual.

-Excessive bleeding under the skin causes bruising, swelling, and can cause the Botox to migrate to areas you don’t want it to be!
-Best results are only achieved when bruising is kept to an absolute minimum and that means no alcohol.
+Excessive bleeding under the skin causes bruising, swelling, and can result in Botox migrating to areas you don’t want it to be!
+Best results are only achieved when bruising is kept to an absolute minimum, which means no alcohol.

 Alcohol widens your blood vessels